pierrediedhiou/cybersecurity-journey/glossary.md

 - **MIME Type** — Multipurpose Internet Mail Extensions type, a label that identifies the format of a file or content (ex: text/html, image/png)
+- **MFA** — Multi-Factor Authentication, a security method requiring two or more verification factors to authenticate a user
+- **Mitigation** — Actions taken to reduce the likelihood or impact of a security vulnerability being exploited
 ## N
 - **NAT** — Network Address Translation, maps private IPs to a public IP
 - **Nmap** — Network scanning tool used to discover open ports and services